An empirical study of question discussions on Stack Overflow: Data Collection

 \section{Data Collection}

-In our study, we use the Stack Overflow data dump from December 2018.
+In our study, we use the Stack Overflow data dump from December 2021~\cite{stackoverflow2021datadump}.
 The data dump is a snapshot of the underlying database used by Stack Overflow; it contains all meta-data for each comment, such as which user posted the comment and which question the comment is associated with.
 We mainly used the \texttt{Posts} and \texttt{Comments} table from the dataset to extract the required information.
 The data dump also contains the history of each question, via the \texttt{PostHistory} table.
 We analyze the history of each question to reconstruct the timeline of when the question was created, edited, commented, and answered.

 Data about chat rooms is not contained in the Stack Overflow data dump; instead, we collected it manually by crawling the Stack Overflow website itself\footnote{We've made our dataset open access on Zenodo: \url{https://zenodo.org/record/5516190}}.
 We also labelled the chat room instances based on whether they are \emph{general}\footnote{General chat rooms are standard chat rooms on Stack Overflow that are not associated with a question or an answer.}, attached to a \emph{question}, or attached to an \emph{answer}.
-During the initial phase of data collection we extracted 26,401 chat rooms that are associated with questions.
 After cross-referencing their associated question IDs with the Stack Overflow data dump, we removed chat room discussions that are unrelated to programming, such as those on Meta Stack Overflow which focuses on the operation of Stack Overflow itself.
-This left us with a total of 19,571 chat rooms comprising 1.0 million messages that are associated with 19,527 questions as of June 2019.
+This left us with a total of 27,312 chat rooms comprising 1.5 million messages that are associated with 27,146 questions as of December 2021.
 Figure~\ref{fig:questionCollection} shows the detailed extraction process of chat rooms from Stack Overflow.